Cheek Fetish

 - Ear Fetish19/100Auriculophilia · Body Parts & PartialismEar partialism is a sexual interest focused on the ears (their shape and appearance, the heightened sensitivity of the region to touch or breath, and ear-related adornment) sometimes overlapping with arousal from whispered sound (auralism).19

-- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): a specific erotic appreciation of the streaked skin texture left by rapid skin stretching, often tied to pregnancy, weight, or soft-body aesthetics.16
+- Stretch Mark Fetish16/100Body Parts & PartialismA partialism centered on stretch marks (striae): an erotic appreciation of the streaked skin texture left when skin stretches faster than its connective tissue can adapt, often tied to pregnancy, weight change, or soft-body aesthetics.16

-- Dimple Fetish15/100Erogonophilia · Body Parts & PartialismDimple partialism is a focused erotic interest in dimples — the small natural indentations of the cheeks (and, for some, the lower-back 'dimples of Venus').
-Clinically termed erogonophilia, it is a rare, benign body-part interest.15
+- Dimple Fetish15/100Erogonophilia · Body Parts & PartialismDimple partialism is a focused erotic interest in dimples: the small natural indentations of the cheeks, and for some the chin or the lower-back 'dimples of Venus'.
+Sometimes labelled erogonophilia, it is a rare and benign body-feature interest.15

 - Pubic Hair Fetish17/100Pubephilia · Body Parts & PartialismA focused erotic interest in pubic hair: its presence, density, or texture.
 Treated as a narrow subset of hair fetishism (trichophilia), not an independent clinical entity, and a benign variation among consenting adults.17